The Kreshuk group develops machine learning-based methods and tools for automatic segmentation, classification and analysis of biological images.

 Previous and current research

-While the algorithms in ilastik generalize to provide user-friendly solutions for a wide array of image analysis problems, the most challenging bioimage datasets require a tailored approach.
+While the algorithms in ilastik generalise to provide user-friendly solutions for a wide array of image analysis problems, the most challenging bioimage datasets require a tailored approach.
 In particular, we have addressed the problem of automatic reconstruction of neural circuits from 3D electron microscopy data.
 The circuit reconstruction involves segmentation of neurons along with detection of synaptic contacts and prediction of their directions.
 Here, the most challenging aspect is the difference of scales: while single synapses are only visible at EM resolution, neurons have to be reconstructed across whole brain regions.
 Methods we have developed combine convolutional neural networks with post-processing by probabilistic graphical models to achieve state-of-the-art results on most neural segmentation challenges.

 Future projects and goals

 All machine learning algorithms require user guidance at the training stage, but deep learning - the driver of the current computer vision revolution - is even more annotation-hungry.
-This problem is especially acute in biological imaging, where annotation of groundtruth data cannot easily be outsourced to non-experts and changes in experimental conditions can require retraining.
+This problem is especially acute in biological imaging, where annotation of ground-truth data cannot easily be outsourced to non-experts, and changes in experimental conditions can require retraining.
 Besides the annotation burden, the training process itself depends upon non-trivial expertise in the choice and tuning of hyper-parameters.
 Our group will develop new training strategies for convolutional neural networks which will allow for simple, ilastik-style interactive training on biological images.
 On the application side we plan to address the problem of integrating data from different imaging modalities, such as data from correlative microscopy experiments.